Troubleshooting

 The Not responding

-state is temporary and if not fixed, the cluster will enter into the Disconnected
+state is temporary, and unless fixed, the cluster will enter the Disconnected

 The delete action only removes the cluster from the CAST AI console, leaving it running in the cloud service provider.